 Hear from a panel of ProShip shipping experts on what to expect in the coming months across the supply chain industry.

-With a tumultuous peak season ahead, many shippers are wishing for a magic eight ball to ask burning questions for what they can expect.
+With a tumultuous peak season ahead, many shippers are wishing for a magic eight ball to ask burning questions on what they can expect.
 Peak season came early last year, and there was no way that shippers could have predicted it.
 But the artificial peak brought on by the pandemic has continued and surged forward with unplanned capacity levels and disruption throughout the supply chain landscape.

 ProShip Expert Opinions on Shipping Parcel at Peak